Ashton (restaurant chain)

-Chez Ashton is a popular fast food restaurant in Quebec, Canada famous for its poutine.
+Ashton (corporately styled as "ashton” and formerly known as Chez Ashton) is a popular fast food restaurant in Quebec, Canada famous for its poutine.
+The franchise includes 25 restaurants in the Quebec City region.

+History

 Chez Ashton's origins can be traced to a traveling snack cart started by Ashton Leblond in 1969.
 It was not until 1972, however, that poutine was first offered.
-Ashton hooked his customers by initially giving free samples of his poutine.
+Ashton hooked his customers by initially giving free samples of his poutine, which at the time was not popular in Quebec City.
 The enterprise grew in popularity until Leblond was able to open a restaurant with a dining room open year-round in 1976.
-Today, the franchise has grown to include 25 restaurants in the Quebec City region.
+In the 1980s, the chain tried to enter Montreal but failed.